How to Fix a Mistaken Commit Immediately?

 » Read more

-Git allows us to modify the content of the last commit using the command git commit --amend --no-edit.
-You can use it to resolve the issue mentioned above.
+Git allows us to change the last commit with the command git commit --amend --no-edit.

 $ git add README.md